What Causes a Heat Pump Defrost Mode?

 What Causes a Heat Pump to Enter Defrost Mode?

-A heat pump is an appliance that is used to heat and cool a home or other space.
-It works by transferring heat from one area to another, either from inside to outside or vice versa.
-When a heat pump is working properly, it should be able to maintain a comfortable temperature in the space without any issue.
-However, sometimes a heat pump may go into defrost mode, which can cause problems with the temperature and efficiency of the unit.
-In this article, we will discuss what causes a heat pump to enter defrost mode and how to troubleshoot the issue.
+A heat pump is an appliance that heats and cools a home or other space.
+It transfers heat from one area to another, from inside to outside, or vice versa.
+When a heat pump works properly, it should maintain a comfortable temperature in the space without any issues.

 Low Ambient Temperature